oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 ### DNS Private Views

 OCI automatically manages private views and it resolves hostnames within a VCN.
-To enable hostname resolution accross VCNs and from on-premises, it is necessary to add private views to Management VCN's DNS resolver `vcn-mgmt-fra`.
+To enable hostname resolution across VCNs and from on-premises, it is necessary to add private views to Management VCN's DNS resolver `vcn-mgmt-fra`.

 | VCN          | DNS Resolver | Private View        | Compartment      | Description                             |
 |:-------------|:-------------|:--------------------|:-----------------|:----------------------------------------|